Nimrod971/Nimrod971/README.md

 <!---
 - 👀 I’m interested in ...
 --->
-- 🌱 I’m currently learning in at ESIEA Paris.
+- 🌱 I’m currently learning in at ESIEA Paris in double degree called Master's degree: Information and systems security in ESIEA (BAC+6)
 - 💞️ I’m looking to collaborate on IT or commercial sector .

 As you can see on my [Linknd](https://www.linkedin.com/in/nimrod-ndoudi), I realize some projects in differents sectors in my life.